Sports in Karnataka: Club football

 Bengaluru FC is by far one of the most successful football Club in not only Karnataka but India, after having won six titles in short span.
 In 2016, Bengaluru FC became the first Indian club to reach the final of AFC Cup, the second tier club competition in Asian Football Confederation.
 The club so far has won 2 I-League titles, 1 Indian Super League title, 2 Federation Cup titles, 1 Super Cup and 1 Durand Cup title.

 Before Bengaluru FC, institutional clubs such as HAL SC and ITI participated in Indian club football leagues.
 Other notable clubs from Bengaluru include FC Bengaluru United, Ozone FC & South United FC, which participate in I-League Second Division.
 Notable clubs from other districts include FC Mangalore and Kodagu FC which participated in Bangalore Super Division.

 State league

-Karnataka does not have a state league but rather a district league in the form of Bangalore Super Division which acts as the professional top tier league of the sate where twenty clubs compete.
+Karnataka does not have a state league but rather a district league in the form of Bangalore Super Division which acts as the professional top tier league of the state where twenty clubs compete.
 Hindustan Aeronautics Limited S.C. or simply known as HAL SC is the most successful club.
 The Super Division is the top tier league in Karnataka, followed by Bangalore A Division as the second tier, Bangalore B Division as the third tier & finally Bangalore C Division as the fourth tier league.